outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - find a space where both the non-contributing vector space and the contributing vector space can be differentiated & calculate it there

   - example of a vertex of a structure, like vertex vectors
+    - the integrating structure organizing these structure formats (alternate, identifying) of a structure (vector) forms a complete description of a vertex, which can be indexed on a vertex vector space

+    - abstraction
+      - what vectors can be used to describe the vector generalization (like a vector in the vector type space)
     - alternate
       - what vectors can be an alternate for it (like an alternate route forming another vector)
       - substitute